 As such, tribal representatives agreed to forgo their total monopoly on gaming in the state.
 For sports betting they OK’d the 10 tribal licenses / 10 pro sports team license split in exchange for the requested casino expansions.
 It was a win for all.

 The proposed 2021 bill faced resistance in the appropriations committee.
 Committee chair Senator Dave Gowan was hoping to move forward with a rival bill that included historical horse racing.
 For those unfamiliar, historical horse racing machines are a lot like slot machines, which sent up red flags across the board for tribal interests.
 While they agreed to compromise on non-tribal sports betting, they would never agree to cede slot-like action to off-reservation establishments.

 State Senator T.J.
-Shope was instrumental on moving the needle and helping the bill through the pivotal appropriations committee.
-With great effort and a few important conversations, he was able to finesse the originally proposed legislation through without the historical horse racing component.
+Shope was instrumental in moving the needle and helping the bill through the pivotal appropriations committee.
+With great effort and a few important conversations, he was able to finesse the originally proposed legislation without the historical horse racing component.

 Arizona legalizes sports betting in 2021

 The Arizona state senate brought the proposed legislation to a vote on April 12, 2021.
 Despite passionate resistance from Senator Sally Ann Gonzales, HB 2772 passed convincingly by a 23-6 margin.
 Governor Doug Ducey signed the bill into law on April 15, 2021, setting the stage for Arizona’s new sports betting industry.
-Legislators are hopeful that retail and online sports betting options will be available in the state by the beginning of football season.
+September 9th, 2021 was the first day of action.
 Go Cardinals.

 Arizona Sports Betting FAQ

 Yes it is!
 Governor Ducey signed the state’s sports betting bill into law on April 15, 2021.
 The first bets were placed a few months later on September 9th.

 When will online sports betting be available in Arizona?